imrafaelmerino/mighty-meter/README.md

 ## <a name="leader-install"></a> Installation of the Leader

-For the machine intended as the **Leader** and MightyMeter downloaded, run the following commands:
+For the machine intended as the **Leader** and MightyMeter downloaded, run the following shell
+script:

 ```shell
 mm.leader.host$ mm-leader-install